ausdebating/constitution/constitution.rst

 #.
 It is the duty of the president of the Association to:

    #.
-Chair the meeting of the Australian Council
+Chair the meeting of the ADC's Annual General Meeting (also known as "Council"), and any other general meetings of the Association.
    #.
 Appoint another member of the Committee to the Chair where they are unable to attend the tournament.
 In the first instance, this should be the Vice-President.
 Where the President does not make such an appointment, Council for that tournament may make the appointment.
    #.
 Act as a representative for the Association.